Prashantkhobragade/Human_Emotion_Detection/README.md

 ## ONNX Quantization
 To reduce the model size and optimize its deployment, the ONNX quantization technique is applied.
 ONNX (Open Neural Network Exchange) is an open format for representing deep learning models, and quantization is a process that reduces the precision of model weights and activations to minimize memory requirements.

 By employing ONNX quantization, the size of the emotion detection model is reduced from 1GB to 83MB while still maintaining satisfactory accuracy and performance.
-This reduction in model size allows for more efficient storage, faster inference times, and enables deployment on resource-constrained environments.
+This reduction in model size allows for more efficient storage, faster inference times, and enables deployment in resource-constrained environments.

 ## **Tech Stack Used**
  1. Python